netbiolab/MycobiomeDB/README.md

 Apply study-appropriate filtering and normalization, and use consistent database versions and documented parameter-selection rules across samples.

-## Companion Resource

-Using the MycobiomeDB fungal-profiling pipeline, we also generated a companion resource containing body-site-stratified fungal species profiles for publicly available metagenomic disease cohorts.

-The companion resource includes:

-* Fungal species profiles from publicly available disease cohorts
-* Body-site-specific abundance tables
-* Comparisons between healthy and diseased samples
-* Fungal taxa showing statistically significant differences between study groups

-Information and access instructions for the companion resource will be provided separately.

 ## Versioning

 MycobiomeDB uses semantic versioning: